-It's normal for a dog to become a little dehydrated after intense exercise or going out in warm weather, but serious dehydration can be potentially deadly.
-All dog owners should be able to recognize the signs of dehydration to keep their dogs safe and healthy in all weather.
+It's normal for a dog to become a little dehydrated after intense exercise or going out in warm weather, but serious dehydration can potentially be deadly.
+Here's how to recognize the signs of dehydration in dogs to keep your dogs safe and healthy in any type of weather.

 Dogs that are dehydrated will display a set of common symptoms.
 You'll need to observe their behavior and check each of these areas for signs of dehydration.